 What can we do, if we would assume a big portion of those critical thinkers is open to reasoning?
 In my opinion, we can work on improving their knowledge of statistics upon which they make their risk calculation, push back on anecdotical evidence and increase empathy for those at the risk of dying from vaccine preventible diseases.
 For this we need to:

-- Highlight the death toll of Vaccine Preventable Diseases
+- Highlight the death toll of Vaccine Preventable Diseases (especially to weaker children)

 - Highlight the suffering from Vaccine Preventable Diseases (for example Measles hack the body and harm its immune system for at least 5 following years)